arexbold/TripleBondChallenge/README.md

 ### Early Run
 - You're allowed to use the TM 70 and catch a last second mon from the Sprout Tower after you beat it.
+- After you beat Falkner, you are rewarded with EV training items.
+You are now allowed to use these in order to "fix" your mons.

 ### Pokemon Restrictions
 - You cannot use any Pokemon with a BST of 600 or higher.
 Exception: If a Pokemon happens to evolve into a Pseudo Legendary mon of 600 BST that's fine.